Money Personality: Security Seeker

 You’re a Security Seeker if you are:

 - An investigator.
-A Security Seeker would never invest in a piece of property he’d never seen.
-In fact, a Security Seeker wouldn’t just need to see the property, he’d need to have the soil tested for toxicity.
+A Security Seeker would never invest in a piece of property they’ve never seen.
+In fact, a Security Seeker wouldn’t just need to see the property, they’d need to have the soil tested for toxicity.
 Then look into all the zoning restrictions within a three-mile area, and get a detailed prospectus from the developer and a resume from every other investor.